-Figure 3 below provides a depiction of capacity by facility type.
+Figures 2 and 3 provide a depiction of capacity by facility type.
 A larger proportion of more restrictive facilities (i.e. secure, staff secure, and RTC) are not occupied as most minors do not meet the criteria for placement at those facilities.
 Regarding TFC and LTFC, ORR strives to place minors with families that are willing to accept them from the border.
 Where families and/or foster care programs have declined to accept minors directly from the border, ORR attempts to free border placement beds by transferring longer residing minors to those foster care placements as appropriate.
 In some cases, a foster care home may have specifications for the demographics able to reside with them (i.e. parenting teens, tender-age minors, and minors with special needs).

-Also, although there are beds available at regular licensed shelters, the process to fill them is strategic and maintaining a reserve of licensed beds for urgent matters is essential.
+Also, although there are beds available at regular licensed shelters, the process to fill them remains strategic and maintaining a reserve of licensed beds for urgent matters is essential.
 For instance, a minor may require an immediate transfer from an EIS, or it may be necessary for a minor to be geographically relocated; these are two examples of factors that must be considered with regard to licensed bed availability.
-Furthermore, there are many tender-age minors that travel with a sibling/relative group and some
+Furthermore, there are many tender-age minors that travel with a sibling/relative group and

 1The census for minors in ORR custody constantly fluctuate as children are admitted, transferred, and discharged at all times of each day.
 Therefore, the census reflected in Figure 2 and Figure 3 is a snapshot of the capacity at the exact time that the review was conducted.
 Furthermore, ORR is constantly reassessing bed capacity as circumstances regarding the COVID-19 pandemic and increasing number of minors requiring quarantine or medical isolation are referred to ORR.
-Figure 2 and Figure 3 reflect ORR's reassessed capacity as of August 31, 2021.
+Figure 2 and Figure 3 reflect ORR's reassessed capacity as of October 15, 2021.
+Although data is included for Pomona EIS in Figure 2 and Figure 3, please note this facility is now demobilized.

-placements may take a tender-age minor but not the sibling(s), or they may be willing to take a sibling group of the same sex only.
+some placements may take a tender-age minor but not the sibling(s), or they may be willing to take a sibling group of the same sex only.

 When dealing with placing medically cleared minors in available beds, COVID-19 is not the only challenge presented to ORR.
-For instance, there are other communicable diseases and infections occurring more frequently in facilities; such as varicella, strep throat, lice, and scabies.
+For instance, there are other communicable diseases and infections occurring more frequently in facilities; such as measles, varicella, strep throat, lice, and scabies.
 With these occurrences, all minors must be medically cleared prior to being transferred.
 If a foster home is licensed to care for more than one minor, these factors have to be considered, otherwise, the placement of minors may need to be temporarily suspended.
 Due to the examples above, it is necessary for a small margin of licensed beds to remain available.

-Figure 3: ORR Bed Occupancy by Residence Type as of August 31, 20211
+Figure 3: ORR Bed Occupancy by Facility Type as of October 15, 20211